 Kabat Zinn founded Mindfulness-Based Stress Reduction (MBSR), a mindfulness technique used by many to reduce stress and improve overall life satisfaction.
 Kabat Zinn defines mindfulness as “the awareness that arises from paying attention, on purpose, in the present moment and non-judgmentally.”

 Gratitude is thankful appreciation.
-Multiple studies have found that when we focus on gratitude, on being thankful for the people and things in our lives, rather than complaining or focusing on what we lack, we elicit an improved mood, increased life satisfaction, and greater overall happiness.
+Multiple studies have found that when we focus on gratitude, on being thankful for the positive people, events, and what we have in our lives, rather than complaining or focusing on what we lack, we elicit an improved mood, increased satisfaction in life, and greater overall happiness.

 Dr. Emmons and Dr. McCullough, psychology researchers at the University of Miami, conducted a study on the effects of gratitude.
 Participants were asked to journal about their experiences weekly.